 Individual Voluntary Arrangements

-An IVA is a court sanctioned agreement made with your creditors to pay off your debts over a set period of time – usually 60 months – and is one option you can use to pay off your debts.
+Individual Voluntary Arrangements or commonly known as an IVA is a court sanctioned agreement made with your creditors to pay off your debts over a set period of time – usually 60 months – and is one option you can use to pay off your debts.
 They are set up by an insolvency practitioner, who is usually a solicitor or an accountant.

-IVAs can be set up to suit your needs, but they can be expensive and there are risks to consider.
+Individual Voluntary Arrangements IVAs can be set up to suit your needs, but they can be expensive and there are risks to consider.
 For example, if you default on payments and exit the IVA, your creditors could start pursuing you again to set up separate monthly payments, or you could even be made bankrupt (which seldom happens, to be fair).

 Most non-priority debts can be included in an IVA, including: